-There are many different types of needles out there, but it’s important to be sure you choose the right one for your project.
-You want to make sure you buy a narrow-angle, sharp-pointed 11/75 inch standard size metal threading piece.
+There are many different types of needles, but it’s essential to be sure you choose the right one for your project.
+You want to ensure you buy a narrow-angle, sharp-pointed 11/75-inch standard-size metal threading piece.

-Just make sure that if using spray adhesive (which comes in different shades) then chooses one with light-enough color pigment so as not to see any marks where it’s been applied; otherwise, they’ll show up against darker colors instead of helping them blend into their surroundings.
+Make sure that if using spray adhesive (which comes in different shades), then choose one with light-enough color pigment so as not to see any marks where it’s been applied; otherwise, they’ll show up against darker colors instead of helping them blend into their surroundings.

-Hooping your leather is important for keeping the design lined up while embroidering.
-Before hooping, spray on temporary adhesive and smooth out any bumps or creases with cotton fabric before applying it to a backing that won’t get marks from hoops moving around during production time.
+Hooping your leather is essential for keeping the design lined up while embroidering.
+Before hooping, spray on temporary adhesive and smooth out any bumps or creases with cotton fabric before applying it to a backing that won’t get marks from hoops moving around during production.

-Leather is a delicate fabric that should not be over-tightened.
-Avoid this by opening the hoop just enough to prevent hooping damage, and then tighten snugly without leaving marks on your project’s surface or stitching for embroidery LEDs light up when in use, so you know if it’s too tight.
+Leather is a delicate fabric that should be appropriately tightened.
+Avoid this by opening the hoop just enough to prevent hooping damage, and then pull it snugly without leaving marks on your project’s surface, or stitching for embroidery LEDs light up when in use, so you know if it’s too tight.

-The best way to ensure that your leather project is completed successfully and without running in the fabric?
+What is the best way to ensure that your leather project is completed successfully and without running in the fabric?
 Use a medium machine speed.
-This will help keep material from bouncing while embroidering.
+This will help keep the material from bouncing while embroidering.

-Which means you’ll get better results with less stitching!
-350 stitches per minute seem like an ideal number for most projects; if not quite there yet, then settle on something around 300-500 stitched seconds – whatever works out better for you.
+This means you’ll get better results with less stitching!
+350 stitches per minute is an ideal number for most projects; if you are not quite there yet, settle on something around 300-500 stitched seconds – whatever works better for you.

-Embroidering on leather can be a beautiful way to add some extra flair to an article of clothing, accessory, or piece of furniture.
-By choosing the right thread and needle for the job, as well as taking your time and being patient, you can create a stunning embroidered design that will last for years.
+Embroidering on leather can be a beautiful way to add flair to clothing, accessories, or furniture.
+By choosing the right thread and needle for the job and taking your time and patience, you can create a stunning embroidered design that will last for years.